Walking Control Based on Step Timing Adaptation: LIPM simulation

-As it can be observed in Figure \ref{comparison}, our walking controller which solves a small sized quadratic program and only adapts the next step location and time can recover from much more severe pushes compared to the approach in \cite{herdt2010online} with a preview of several steps but without step timing adaptation.
-It can be seen that for the side pushes, the direction of the push affects the maximum value of the push that the robot is able to recover from.
-Indeed, for certain pushes the robot is prone to experience a self-collision (we name it outward direction, left in this case with positive $\theta$ values) and the feasible stepping area is more limited than the other direction (inward direction).
-We notice that the maximum push in the direction $\theta =-15 \: deg$ (outer corner of the rectangle of feasible area) is larger than the other directions because the feasible area for stepping in this direction is larger than the other directions.
+Figure \ref{comparison} shows that our walking controller, which only adapts the next step location and time, can recover from much more severe pushes compared to the approach with a preview of several steps but without step timing adaptation.
+For side pushes, the direction of the push affects the maximum value of the push that the robot is able to withstand.
+Indeed, for certain pushes (outward direction, left in this case) the feasible stepping area is more limited than the other direction (inward direction) due to leg self-collisions.
+The maximum push in the direction $\theta =\SI{75}{deg}$ is larger than the other directions because the feasible area for stepping in this direction is larger than the other directions.

-We also tested the controller of \cite{herdt2010online} when utilizing the minimum step timing $T_{min}$.
-Here we obtain the exact same robustness results as in our approach.
-In fact, in the case of a very severe push, both algorithms yield stepping on the boundaries of the feasible area at the minimum step timing.
-The difference is that in our approach stepping is done at the nominal timing as far as possible from boundaries.
-It is only in the case of a disturbance that step timing is adapted.
-Stepping always with minimum time can be an issue as the possibility of system failure increases.
-Indeed, in this case actuators will work at their maximum capability all the time and augment the risk of failure.
-Furthermore, the number of switching between the feet increases which makes the system more vulnerable to lose its balance due to surface unevenness.
-The other problem caused by stepping with the minimum step timing as a nominal behavior is a great decrease in energy efficiency.
-In contrast, our algorithm will create steps at maximum speed only in case of absolute necessity which is a more desirable behavior.
+We also tested the controller \cite{herdt2010online} with minimum step timing $T_{min}$ as nominal behavior and, as expected, it leads to the exact same robustness results as our approach.
+In the case of a very severe push, both algorithms yield stepping on the boundaries of the feasible area.
+This confirms our claim that it is sufficient to solely consider the next foot step timing and location.
+Moreover, in our approach step timing is kept as close as possible to the nominal step time and the shortest step time is only selected when necessary, which should lead to more desirable behaviors in general.
+Indeed, constantly stepping with minimum step time puts an extra strain on the system.
+Actuators will work at their maximum capacity all the time, augmenting the risk of failure and energy consumption.
+Furthermore, increasing the frequency of stepping can make the system more vulnerable to complex terrains with surface unevenness.
+In contrast, our algorithm steps at maximum speed only when absolutely necessary.